ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 Now it's fine we can go with above two implementations, but when we have a situation like a parameter can be `single value`, `array`, and `object` type then we will be in trouble.

-Coming back to checking type of object, As we mentioned that we can use `Object.prototype.toString`
+Coming back to checking the type of an object, As we mentioned that we can use `Object.prototype.toString`

 ```javascript
 if(Object.prototype.toString.call(arrayList) === '[object Array]') {